Cray-HPE/docs-csm/operations/power_management/Worker_Node_COS_Power_Up_Configuration.md

     This example shows three worker nodes which have failed with an error count of 3 and two which are pending, but have already failed twice.

-    1. If some nodes are not fully "configured", find any CFS sessions in progress.
+    1. If some nodes are not fully configured, then find any CFS sessions in progress.

        ```bash
-       ncn# kubectl -n services --sort-by=.metadata.creationTimestamp get pods | grep cfs
+       ncn-mw# kubectl -n services --sort-by=.metadata.creationTimestamp get pods | grep cfs
        ```

        Example output: